pedrodamas1/Arduino-Python-Serial-Bluetooth-Communication/README.md

 https://create.arduino.cc/projecthub/millerman4487/view-serial-monitor-over-bluetooth-fbb0e5

 Note that you should unwire the Bluetooth module completely before uploading the code to Arduino, and then reconnect it with the power off.
 Otherwise, you might get an error.
+Moreover, remember that the TX pin on the HC-05 goes to the RX pin on the Arduino, and the RX pin goes to the TX pin.
 Link to PyBluez, for future work:

 https://github.com/pybluez/pybluez/blob/master/examples/simple/inquiry.py